CodeReadingClubs/Resources/StarterKit/Session2/agenda.md

 Take a few minutes to talk about your motivation for doing the club.
 This is important because it will help you support each other and make it more likely that your group will feel that the club sessions have value for them.

-### (2 mins) Independently - Note down one thing about the club:
+### (2 mins) Independently - Reflect

-* that you are looking forward to or excited about
+Note a time the past few weeks when:
+* you used one of the techniques from the club in your work -or-
-* that you are worried or confused about
+* you used information learned about code in your work -or-
+* if you can't think of any, use this time to write down a hope or worry related to the club

 ### (3 mins) Together - Discuss

-* Give everyone a chance to read out their hopes and fears
+* Give everyone a chance to read out their experiences
-* Use the remaining time to discuss collectively what you want to get out of the club
+* Use the remaining time to discuss collectively
-* Decide how long you want your sessoins to be and how often you want to run them
-* Decide if the same person will facilitate all of the sessions or if you want to take turns
-* Think about how to accomodate members of your group who might have varying levels of experience and confidence

 ## First glance